 - a.
 The following is a list of representative minor infractions but is not a comprehensive list of all possible offenses. - i.
 Failure to attend all practices and contests unless excused by the coach or the advisor. - ii.
 Failure to maintain practice hours and/or rules designated by the coach or advisor.
 These rules will be distributed in writing to every participant.
 These rules will be discussed by the coach or advisor.
 These rules will be on file with the Principal and Athletic Director at the beginning of the season or activity. - iii.
-Failure to treat coaches, advisors, faculty and staff with respect. - iv.
+Failure to treat coaches, advisors, faculty and staff with respect.

+- iv.
 Equipment abuse, loss and tardy or improper return, or possession of equipment out of season. - v.
 Inappropriate use of the Internet, personal electronic and digital devices, on or off campus.
-This includes violations to the Acceptable Use Policy (AUP) Network and

-Internet Responsible Use and Internet Safety Policy for Students (Policy 365.1 and Rule).

-- vi.
-Profanity or obscene gestures. - vii.
-Unsportsmanlike conduct. - viii.
-Academic Dishonesty, cheating and/or plagiarism. - ix.
-Repeated inappropriate classroom conduct/disruption. - x.
-Repeated/Multiple in-school suspensions. - xi.
-Excessive classroom tardiness. - xii.
-Bus misconduct resulting in a bus suspension. - xiii.
-Truancy/Unexcused Absences. - xiv.
-If placed on detention, the participant must fulfill the obligation within 2 school days.
+This includes violations to the Network and Internet Responsible Use and Internet Safety Policy for Students (Policy 365.1 and Rule). - vi.
+Transmission of inappropriate pictures, videos, posts online involving individual and/or others; cyberbullying of a type of person or groups of people - vii.
+Profanity or obscene gestures. - viii.
+Unsportsmanlike conduct. - ix.
+Academic Dishonesty, cheating and/or plagiarism. - x.
+Repeated inappropriate classroom conduct/disruption. - xi.
+Repeated/Multiple in-school suspensions. - xii.
+Excessive classroom tardiness. - xiii.
+Bus misconduct resulting in a bus suspension. - xiv.
+Truancy/Unexcused Absences. - xv.
+If placed on detention, the participant must fulfill the obligation within 2 school days. - xvi.
+Remaining present at gatherings where minors are consuming alcohol, tobacco or other drugs.
+Students are required to leave any gathering immediately upon the presence of illegal substances or illegal activities. - xvii.
+Unacceptable conduct contrary to the ideals, principles, and standards of Wisconsin Rapids Public Schools, the Wisconsin Valley Conference, the Great Northern Conference, the WIAA, and any applicable conference affiliations.